 An easy way to do this is to use custom fields to include a candidate’s first name in your automated texts.

 Our business texting service enables 1-on-1 texting from an existing line or a new dedicated number.
+You can even switch to a number with a specific, local area code to target recruits in a certain area.

 A text that comes from a number unique to your company can feel more personal than one that comes from a short code.
 This is another good way to improve a candidate’s perception of your company.